Mobius1/Editable/README.md

 datatable.editable.editRow(row);
 ```

-### `saveCell(cell, value)`
+### `saveCell(value, cell)`
 Set the new content of a cell.
-Just pass a reference to the cell as the first argument and the new content of the cell as the second.
+Just pass the new cell content as the first argument and a reference to the cell as the second.

 This can be used to either close and save a cell that is currently in edit mode (as above) or for quickly setting the content of the cell.